Primordial Quark Stars Made of Long-lived False Vacuum

-Tangyuan stars can contain vacuum energy sufficient to power extremely high isotropic energy of long GRBs and span the typical energy range.
-In addition, along with GRBs, the upper limit of vacuum energy $10^{54}$ is much larger than that in a supernova, the ejecta and shock waves could impact nearby nebulae and trigger star formation analogous to supernova-induced star birth.
-Remnant quark objects may also accrete surrounding matter and might ignite new stars.
-Therefore the primordial tangyuang stars could substantially accelerate the formation of early stars that may produce long GRBs similar to Pop \uppercase\expandafter{\romannumeral3} stars and may explain high red-shift massive galaxies observed by the James Webb Space Telescope.
-Large quark nuggets share similar consequences while small nuggets may float in the Universe as true vacuum quark nuggets in the end, similar to self-bound Fermi-balls \cite{Kawana:2022lba}.
-Quark nuggets or balls can constitute dark matter if constraining the interaction or being extended to the dark sector \cite{Bai:2018dxf}.
-If the dark quark nuggets exist, the abundance requires further constrains similar to tiny primordial black holes.
-Also, the GWs can help probe bubble dynamics and the stellar equation of state.
+Primordial quark objects are natural engines of GRBs and GW bursts without extra mechanisms, especially of extremely energetic long GRBs.
+Nucleation also modifies signatures in collision and merger events.
+Such violent events will tear objects apart and heat them to $40$ MeV \cite{PhysRevD.39.1233} and trigger nucleation.
+The nucleation, either spontaneously or forcibly, starts from the crust and may spread to the whole star.
+This ``inverse combustion'' process, involves bubble dynamics, curved metric \cite{Isidori:2007vm,Salvio:2016mvj,Garriga:1993fh}, finite volume effects \cite{Fraga:2003mu}, magnetic fields \cite{Kroff:2014qxa}, geometrical shapes, surface effects, rotation, electromagnetic coupling, impurities and so on, worth wide future investigations guided by observations.

-Accurate predictions of observable signals require more elaborate numerical simulations that include bubble dynamics, magnetic fields, rotation, electromagnetic coupling, curved spacetime, etc., all of which are beyond the scope of this work but merit future investigation guided by observations.
+We expect that primordial quark objects could serve as seeds of early stars and galaxies.
+They have already existed since the early Universe and contain vacuum energy with a upper limit $10^{54}$ erg much larger than that in a supernova, the ejecta and shock waves could impact nearby nebulae and trigger early star formation analogous to supernova-induced star birth \cite{herbst1977observational,kumar2010supernovae,herbst1979supernovas}.
+Remnant objects may also accrete surrounding matter and ignite new stars.
+Existence of primordial quark objects thus could substantially accelerate the formation of early stars and may explain high red-shift massive galaxies observed by JWST.
+If primordial quark objects trigger early star formation, we may detect local history of abundance evolution of heavy chemical elements, similar with supernova nucleosynthesis, especially in the first generation of stars (population \uppercase\expandafter{\romannumeral3} stars) \cite{thielemann2003supernova,thielemann2018nucleosynthesis,tominaga2007supernova}.
+Additionally, primordial quark objects may end collapsing into primordial black holes as seeds of massive black holes.
+Besides, both outcomes, population \uppercase\expandafter{\romannumeral3} stars \cite{deSouza:2011ea,Campisi:2011qw,toma2011population,Toma:2016wvr} and primordial black holes \cite{genolini2020revisiting,barco2021primordial,Zhilyaev:2007rx}, are possible sources of long GRBs.